owensd/json-swift/README.md

 json-swift
 ==========

-A basic library for working with JSON in Swift.

-Some sample usage from one of the tests:
+A practical JSON parsing library for Swift.
+It provides a fully typed and validated API surface for working with JSON, including the ability to base64 items with your JSON.

+All of the JSON APIs return back `FailableOf<T>` instances, instead of `Optional<T>`.
+This allows for richer error information to be transferred back.
+See [Error Handling in Swift](http://owensd.io/2014/07/09/error-handling.html) for more info.

+Also, there is a functional API set for the library as well.
+For an in-depth overview of that, see: [Functional JSON](http://owensd.io/2014/08/06/functional-json.html).

+**Initializing a JSON value**

-    var json : JSON = [
+    let json : JSON = [
         "stat": "ok",
         "blogs": [
             "blog": [